KnightmareLeon/simple-student-information-system-csv/README.md

 Transferred previous versions to another branch.
 The main branch will only have the latest version. <br>
 v3 is the latest version for now.<br>

-Repository for a school activity on creating a student management system
+Repository for a school activity on creating a student management system.

+Final Score: 95/100